miguelgfierro/sciblog/README.md

 ![Speed rank](img/pagespeed1.png "Performance scores")
 ![Speed stats](img/pagespeed2.png "Page details")

+Don't forget to set the cloudflare flag in `sciblog/private.py`.

 NOTE: if you decide to set the SSL certificate along with Cloudflare, it is better to pause Cloudflare while installing the SSL certificate to check that it is working correctly in your server.
 Later, you can resume CloudFlare and go to Crypto and set SSL to full strict.
+This process is automated in the script [cron_ssl_renew.py](cron_ssl_renew.py).

 ## SEO tricks